 ― Anita Desai

-That magical island in Indonesia, the labyrinth-like medinas of Morocco, the cobbled streets of Lisbon, and the mystical sands of Jordan, they’re really part of me somehow, and they will remain inside me till the day I die.
+That magical island in Indonesia, the labyrinth-like medinas of Morocco, the cobbled streets of Lisbon, and the mystical sands of Jordan, they’re really part of what I am today, and they will remain a part of me till the day I die.

 44. “It is good to have an end to journey toward; but it is the journey that matters, in the end.”